 1998: First platoons of the future regiment

 Six months later, the first core of the future regiment came into existence, called simply as Engineer Company.
 It was established on March 16, 1998 in Aubagne, within the 1er RE, HQ of the Foreign Legion.
 Lieutenant Guillaume de Sercey took command.
-This officer (alone at the time), coming from 6e REG, would be accompanied three days later with two NCOs (including Major Briganti) and three legionnaires (including legionnaire Conroux) to form officially an embryo of HQ Platoon of the future 1st Combat Engineer Company of the new regiment.
+This officer (alone at the time), coming from the 6e REG, would be accompanied three days later with two NCOs (including Major Briganti) and three legionnaires (including legionnaire Conroux) to form officially an embryo of HQ Platoon of the future 1st Combat Engineer Company of the new regiment.

 Two weeks later, on April 2, 1998, the 1st Platoon of the company was established in Aubagne.
 This platoon, also led by Lieutenant de Sercey, was composed of 14 legionnaires having just finished their four-month basic training, supplemented with three NCOs coming from 6e REG.
 The unit moved the same day to Castelnaudary, to be assigned to the 4e RE, a training regiment of the Legion.